The ultimate first-time home buyer’s guide

 So, you’ve got enough in the bank to cover a down payment and the closing costs.
 All set, right?

-Once you own the home, you need to budget for carrying costs.
-These are the ongoing expenses of owning the home.
+Once you own the home, you need to budget for carrying costs (recurrent housing expenses).
 It’s important to determine beforehand that you’ll be able to afford the house you bought, lest you become house poor.

 Here are the typical carrying costs of homeownership: